 Comment Below: Women, what are some things about you that you wish men would know?

-2. Want to learn how to date in a healthy way that will help you find and keep love?
+1. Want to learn how to date in a healthy way to help you find and keep love?
 Check out my book True Love Dates: Your Indispensable Guide to Finding the Love of Your Life!
 Plus, read the Top 25 Dating Questions of All-Time answered in Section 4!!

-3. The #1 Mistake singles reported making last year was not taking a risk to start a relationship!
+2. The #1 Mistake singles reported making last year was not taking a risk to start a relationship!
 Why do Christians tend to be so passive when it comes to relationships?
-Join hundreds of other singles and take a course that will teach you the top lessons I’ve learned in my career as a Relationship Counselor, and totally change your love-life in 21 Days!
-Learn more: 21-Day Program to Jump Start Your Love-Life!
+Join hundreds of other singles and take a course that will teach you the top lessons I’ve learned in my career as a Relationship Counselor and totally change your love life in 21 Days!
+Learn more: 21-Day Program to Jump-Start Your Love-Life!

 Debra is a Licensed Professional Counselor specializing in dating, marriage, and relationship issues, along with a spectrum of mental health disorders and issues.
 She’s the author of True Love Dates, Choosing Marriage, Love in Every Season, Are You Really Ok?, and Married Sex.
 She’s also the host of the Love + Relationships Podcast, a hotline-style show where people call in to get their relationship questions answered!